 Students provide documentation completed by a qualified healthcare practitioner that confirms functional limitations and barriers related to a diagnosed disability requiring academic accommodations.
 The Accessibility Advisor reviews this documentation and meets with the student.
 This provides students with the ability to share their lived experiences in terms of navigating disability, including successes and skillsets they have developed over time.
-The Advisor then considers this information, as well as best practices and the expected learning outcomes/core competencies of the academic program, to develop an accommodation plan.
-Over time, these accommodation plans can be modified in response to changes in the disability-related circumstances of the student and/or the academic demands of the program.
+The Advisor then considers this information, as well as best practices and the expected learning outcomes/core competencies of the academic program, to develop an accommodation plan in collaboration with the student.
+These accommodation plans can be modified at any time in response to changes in the disability-related circumstances of the student and/or the academic demands of the program.